 Skip to content

-UN High-Level Meeting on NCDs and Mental Health
+UN High-Level Meeting (UN HLM) on NCDs and Mental Health

 A pivotal moment for cardiovascular health

-On 25 September 2025, Heads of State and Government will gather in New York for the 4th United Nations High-Level Meeting on the Prevention and Control of Noncommunicable Diseases (NCDs), with an expanded focus on mental health and well-being.
-This is the perfect opportunity to secure renewed, concrete political commitments to prevent and manage NCDs, including cardiovascular disease, the world’s leading cause of death.
+On 25 September 2025, Heads of State and Government gathered in New York for the 4th United Nations High-Level Meeting (UNHLM) on the Prevention and Control of Noncommunicable Diseases (NCDs), with an expanded focus on mental health and well-being.
+It was a key opportunity to secure renewed, concrete political commitments to prevent and manage NCDs, including cardiovascular disease, the world’s leading cause of death.

-WHF is actively engaging in the process to ensure CVD is prioritized and that governments commit to bold, evidence-based action.
-We are working with governments, UN agencies, civil society and the scientific community to bring the lived realities of cardiovascular disease to the table and to hold leaders accountable.
+WHF actively engaged in the process to ensure CVD was prioritized and that governments committed to bold, evidence-based action.
+We worked with governments, UN agencies, civil society, and the scientific community to bring the lived realities of cardiovascular disease to the table and to hold leaders accountable—and we continue to advocate ahead of the forthcoming vote.

 WHF’s five key asks to Heads of State